jinyangcruise/chantask/README.md

 f5 got from id:2 . sum: 15
 f4 got from id:1
 ```
-output may be different from above because receivers are competitors for the data in chan.
+output may be different from above because receivers are competitors for the data in the task.